BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 index.html
 ----------
    Uses a large portion of the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) HTML and CSS.
-You will notice there is a simple JavaScript mobile browser detection script to determine if a user is using a mobile or desktop browser.
-The mobile detection script is within a **DOMContentLoaded** HTML5 JavaScript event handler (not supported in IE 6-8), which will trigger once the DOM is ready (the jQuery `ready()` event cannot be used because jQuery is loaded by Require.js and not yet included on the page).
+As you continue down the page to the first `<script>` tag, you will notice there is a `production` local JavaScript variable that is used to communicate to your application whether you would like to load production or development CSS and JavaScript files.

    _Mobile Detection Script_

+   There is also a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile, tablet, or desktop browser.
+Also, the mobile detection script is within a **DOMContentLoaded** HTML5 JavaScript event handler (not supported in IE 6-8), which will trigger once the DOM is ready (the jQuery `ready()` event cannot be used because jQuery is loaded by Require.js and not yet included on the page).

+   _Loading Files_

+   The `loadFiles()` method is then used to load all of the correct CSS and JavaScript files.
+Below is what get's included:

+   _Mobile or Tablet Browser_
    If a mobile browser is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/MobileInit` (this tells Require.js to look for a MobileInit.js file inside of the config folder).
 The jQuery Mobile CSS file is also included asynchronously.

+   _Desktop Browser_
    If a desktop device is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/DesktopInit` (this tells Require.js to look for a DesktopInit.js file inside of the config folder).

    **Note**:  You do not need to use the JavaScript mobile detection script for your application to use Backbone.js or Require.js.
 I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.

+   _Production Mode_

+   In production mode, your app's single minified and concatenated JavaScript file is loaded using Almond.js instead of Require.js.
+Your application's minfied common CSS file is also included.

+   _Development Mode_

+  In development mode, your app's non-minified JavaScript files are loaded using Require.js instead of Almond.js.
+Your application's non-minified common CSS file is also included.

    _Loader Methods_

-   You will notice that the CSS files and the Require.js file are being included on the page via the `loadCss()` and `loadRequireJS()` methods.
-Require.js does not officially support [loading CSS files](http://requirejs.org/docs/faq-advanced.html#css), which is why I included the `loadCSS()` method to asynchronously include any CSS file.
+   You will notice that the CSS files and the Require.js file are being included on the page via the `loadFiles()` method (which uses the loadCss()` and `loadJS()` methods internally).
+Require.js does not officially support [loading CSS files](http://requirejs.org/docs/faq-advanced.html#css), which is why I included the `loadCSS()` method to asynchronously include CSS files.
 Loading CSS asynchronously also allows me the flexibilty/mechanism to load different CSS files if a user is on a mobile device.

-   I included the `loadRequireJS` file, the Desktop and Mobile versions of the boilerplate point Require.js to two different files.
-Including Require.js asynchronously within the `loadRequireJS` method allowed me the flexibility to do that.
+   I included the `loadJS()` method since the Desktop/Mobile and Production/Development versions of the boilerplate point Require.js to two different files.
+Including Require.js asynchronously within the `loadJS` method allowed me the flexibility to do that.

+   **Note:** Feel free to use the `loadCSS()` and `loadJS()` methods to load any other dependencies your application may have that you do not want to use Require.js for

 MobileInit.js
 -------------